 Former Newsnight presenter and Change UK candidate Gavin Esler argues we are now living in a world where lies have become normalised.
 Can we engineer a return to Enlightenment values of reason and evidence-based discourse?

-In conversation with Anne McElvoy, senior editor and head of Economist Radio London.
+In conversation with Anne McElvoy, senior editor of the Economist and head of Economist Radio.

 Adam Gopnik has written for The New Yorker since 1986.
 He is a three-time winner of the National Magazine Award for Essays and for Criticism, and the George Polk Award for magazine reporting.